Williams beats Wozniacki for 18th grand slam title

 The most difficult part of the match for Williams appeared to be beating a player she calls one of her best friends.

-Williams and Wozniacki vacationed together this summer and the world number one said she exchanges text messages with the Dane daily.
+Williams and Wozniacki vacationed together this summer and the world number one said she texts the Dane daily.

-But once the match began, Williams, who has often had to face off against her sister Venus, again proved there are no friendships on the court as she simply overpowered her 24-year-old opponent, firing 29 winners to just four by the Dane.
+But once the match began, Williams, who has often had to face off against her sister Venus, again proved there are no friendships on the court as she simply overpowered her 24-year-old opponent.

-"When she's on her game it's not fun to play her," said Wozniacki, whose only other grand slam finals appearance also came at Flushing Meadows in 2009.
-"She's so strong.
-She has a good serve and she puts pressure on you straight away.

-"When she needs to she can pull out that big serve.
-She has the power.
-She can push us back on the court and take the initiative.

 The showdown between the current and former world number ones was hardly a showcase of tennis excellence, particularly in a ragged opening set that featured five consecutive breaks.